iamBlueGene/Swift_Storyboard_Bug/README.md

 Swift_Storyboard_Bug
 ====================

-A bug in storyboards, making all the IBOutlet I set
+A bug in storyboards, making all the IBOutlet I set as nil